Malcolm Shabazz: Arson and juvenile detention

 In a 2003 interview with The New York Times, Shabazz, then aged 18, gave his version of the fire and the events leading up to it.
-He explained that he had been unhappy living in New York with his grandmother and had stated: "being bad, doing anything to get them to send me back to my mother.
+He explained that he had been unhappy living in New York with his grandmother and had stated: "Being bad, doing anything to get them to send me back to my mother.
 Then I got the idea to set the fire."
 Expressing remorse for the event, Shabazz continued:

 I set a fire in the hallway, and I didn't think the whole thing through thoroughly, but she didn't have to run through that fire ...
 There was another way out of the house from her room.
 I guess what she thought was, I was stuck, and she had to run and get me because it was in front of my room as well.
 She ran through the fire.
 I did not picture that happening, that she would do that.

 Expressing regret for his actions, Malcolm said he would sit on his jail cot and ask for a sign of forgiveness from his dead grandmother.
 Shabazz said:

 I just wanted her to know I was sorry and I wanted to know she accepted my apology, that I didn't mean it.
 But I would get no response, and I really wanted that response.

 In the same interview, Shabazz also dismissed the child psychiatrist's diagnosis of him at his trial that he was a paranoid schizophrenic, saying that he had only "made up" a story about hearing voices in his childhood "to get attention".

 Adulthood

 Following his release, Shabazz lived for a time with his aunt, Ilyasah Shabazz.
 He was arrested in 2002 for stealing $100.
 He pleaded guilty to attempted robbery and was sentenced to three and a half years in prison.
 Shabazz was arrested again in 2006, for punching a hole in a store's glass window.

 In 2010, Shabazz made the Hajj to Mecca.
+He later converted to Shia Islam and visited the Sayyidah Zainab Mosque in Damascus.

 In February 2013, Iranian state-controlled Press TV reported that Shabazz had been arrested by the FBI while en route to Iran.
 The story was widely reported, but, two days later, Shabazz's family announced that the Press TV report was incorrect.
 They said Shabazz had been arrested, but his arrest had nothing to do with the FBI or Iran.